2024 Review of Takumi Tei at Epcot: One of Disney’s Best Restaurants!

 Epcot Japanese Restaurant Takumi Tei Front Entrance

 Are you thinking about going to Takumi Tei?
-If so, let us know in the comments section below.
+If so, let me know in the comments section below.

 Planning a trip soon?
 If so, read the Disney Vacation Planning Guide for your next dream trip!